imgntn/j360/README.md

 When WebGPU is available the library can output equirectangular frames at **16K** and **12K** resolutions.
-The converter automatically selects WebGPU when these ultra high resolutions are requested.
+The converter automatically selects WebGPU when these ultra high resolutions are requested and now uses a compute shader for fast cubemap projection.

 ## Headless Rendering